education.vic.gov.au

 Jobs, Skills and Pathways Coordination (Reference 127)

-Jobs, Skills and Pathways Coordination program funding for schools to help with the coordination and delivery of vocational and applied learning programs, in particular, Vocational Education and Training Delivered to School Students (VDSS), work related learning and the VCE Vocational Major and Victorian Pathways Certificate.
+Jobs, Skills and Pathways Coordination program funding assists schools with the coordination and delivery of vocational and applied learning programs, in particular, with Vocational Education and Training Delivered to School Students (VDSS), work-related learning, and the VCE Vocational Major and Victorian Pathways Certificate.

 The key objectives of Jobs, Skills and Pathways Coordination funding are to:

-• support schools with the administrative burden of delivering vocational and applied learning
+- support schools with the administrative burden of delivering vocational and applied learning and

-For further information, refer to the department’s policy on Vocational and Applied Learning Coordination and Delivery Support for Schools.
+For further information, refer to the department’s policy on Jobs, Skills and Pathways Coordination.

 Eligibility

-In 2023 and 2024, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination:
+In 2025, the following schools are eligible to receive funding for Jobs, Skills and Pathways Coordination funding:

 Calculation

-Each school will receive a flat amount equivalent to 0.3 FTE of an Education Support Staff salary level 1 range 4–6.
+Each eligible school will receive a flat amount equivalent to 0.3 FTE of an Education Support Staff salary at Level 1, Range 4-6, including superannuation and payroll tax.
+Funding is calculated at the Confirmed Cycle and is allocated through SRP cash funding on a termly basis.

 Rate